-But there are definitely times when conventional wool is not the best choice, such as when making something for a baby that might need to be washed often by parents who are too tired to be trusted with hand washing.
+But there are times when conventional wool is not the best choice, such as when making something for a baby that might need to be often washed by parents who are too tired to be trusted with hand washing.

 Benefits of Superwash Wool